 Manually Requesting a Page Merge Through Facebook Support

-After you have successfully submitted your merge request, either using the merge tool or Facebook support, you’ll be given a 48-hour approval period for Facebook to review and accept your request.
-After your request has been accepted, you’ll find that the page you merged is no longer active and will see all of your new check-ins and page likes on your remaining page!
+After you have successfully submitted your merge request from your account, either using the merge tool or Facebook support, you’ll be given a 48-hour approval period for Facebook to review and accept your request to merge pages.
+After your request has been accepted, you’ll find that the page you merged is no longer active, and will see all of your new check-ins and page likes on your remaining page!
 If your request is denied, we have a few tips to still get the request approved.

 Your first step would be to clean up your pages to make sure the content is more similar and aligned between the two pages.
-Update your bio, do extra awareness posts, link more frequently to the new page you are wanting to merge into.
+Update your bio, do extra awareness posts, cover photos, and profile pictures, and link more frequently to the new page you are wanting to merge into.
 Next, contact Facebook support through the chat option.
-Explain the reason you are trying to merge these two pages, and submit any information that will show that they do have similar followings and content.
-If you are still denied after this attempt, your best option may be simply informing your following of the page that you are going to close to follow your new page by a certain date or to “risk” losing the great content you post!
-While you will most likely not keep all your followers with this strategy, it will be better than losing every follower.
+Explain the reason you are trying to merge Facebook pages, and submit any information that will show that they do have similar followings and content.
+If you are still denied access to merge Facebook pages, your best option may be simply informing your following of the page that you are going to close to follow your new page by a certain date or to “risk” losing the great content you post!
+While you will most likely not keep all your fans with this strategy, it will be better than losing every follower.

 To recap, if you have two pages that you are wanting to merge, make sure you…

-- Are an admin on both pages and have been an admin for a minimum of 7 days
+- Have admin access on both pages and have been an admin for a minimum of 7 days

 - Have a similar following, content, or brand for the two pages you want to merge

 - Double check the two exact pages you want to merge and clearly state which page should remain the “parent” page and which page will be merged and disappear…forever!